rraghavssharma/Personal-Website/README.md

 # Personal-Website
 personal website written in HTML, JS, CSS.
-Also used Skeleton, a responsive CSS Boilerplate (Ghetto Bootstrap). raghav-sharma.com
+Also used Skeleton, a responsive CSS Boilerplate. raghav-sharma.com